VoiceZen/metacat/README.md

 Stock Netflix implementation provides a lot more.

-Catalog folder lists files, each file is treated as a catalog shard, the type is provided by connector.name property. e.g indiamart-store will provide a catalog called indiamart-store, this catalog details will be filled in by file type handler connector as connector.name=file in the properties file
+Catalog folder lists files, each file is treated as a catalog shard, the type is provided by connector.name property. e.g mart-store will provide a catalog called mart-store, this catalog details will be filled in by file type handler connector as connector.name=file in the properties file
 ```